Restaurant Manager and chef

 Assessments for Restaurant Managers

 Restaurant managers need to possess a unique combination of interpersonal skills, managerial ability, and critical thinking.
-When hiring restaurant managers, many employers administer the Criteria Basic Skills Test (CBST) and the Employee Personality Profile (EPP).
-The CBST assesses basic math and verbal skills to determine how trainable an applicant will be.
-The EPP, on the other hand, is a personality test that measures 12 personality traits, including the traits most associated with managerial aptitude, including assertiveness, competitiveness, cooperativeness, extroversion, and leadership ability.
+When hiring restaurant managers, many employers administer the Criteria Cognitive Aptitude Test (CCAT) and the Employee Personality Profile (EPP).
+The CCAT assesses problem-solving, critical thinking, and the ability to learn and apply new information, which are key indicators of a candidate's potential for trainability and success in a managerial role.
+The EPP, on the other hand, is a personality test that measures 12 personality traits, including those most associated with managerial aptitude, such as assertiveness, competitiveness, cooperativeness, extroversion, and leadership ability.

 If you're an employer interested in previewing these tests, start a 14-day free trial or book a consultation to learn more.